Cowboys and Angels (George Michael song)

-"Cowboys and Angels" is a song written and performed by George Michael and released on Epic Records in 1991.
-It became the first single released by Michael to miss the top 40 of the UK Singles Chart, peaking at number 45 on release in March 1991.

-The song's was the fifth single to be released from the Listen Without Prejudice Vol. 1 album.
-The album was released in the UK on 3 September 1990 and in the US on 11 September 1990; each single had finished lower than its predecessor and "Cowboys and Angels" continued the pattern, although the other four had all reached the threshold of the top 40.

-"Cowboys and Angels" was also Michael's longest single to date, at 7 minutes 14 seconds.
-The saxophone solo is by Andy Hamilton.
+"Cowboys and Angels" is a song written and performed by English singer-songwriter George Michael, released on Epic Records in March 1991 as the fifth single from his second solo album, Listen Without Prejudice Vol. 1 (1990).
+The song became the first single released by Michael to miss the top 40 of the UK Singles Chart, peaking at number 45.
+The album was released in the UK on 3 September and in the US on 11 September; each single had finished lower than its predecessor and "Cowboys and Angels" continued the pattern, although the other four had all reached the threshold of the top 40.
+It was also Michael's longest single to date, at 7 minutes 14 seconds.
+The saxophone solo is performed by Andy Hamilton.
 The song is notable for being written in waltz time.

 In a 2004 interview with Adam Mattera for UK magazine Attitude, Michael revealed the song was about a short-lived love triangle where he was in love with a man while a female friend was in love with him, but none knew of the others' feelings: "She was in love with me because she couldn't get me, and I was in love with him because I couldn't get him...
 It's a very personal lyric, but it's about the ridiculousness of wanting what you can't have."

+Critical reception

+James Brown from NME wrote, "This song is George Michael's finest 45 for years.
+A soothing, moving croon in the company of some gentle jazz bass and percussion and a strong arrangement that shadows GM throughout.
+Reminiscent of a film noir soundtrack as opposed to all that late '80s matt black lifestyle schmaltz he'd decided to become king of.
+By far the most sophisticated song of the week without even trying, and it never becomes boor-ish."

 Track listing

-The single included Something To Save as a b-side.
-Some releases of the single also included a 4 minute 34-second radio edit of the song, which omitted a 42-second piano intro and an entire verse from the album version.
+The single included the track "Something to Save" as a B-side.
+Some releases of the single also included a 4 minute 34-second radio edit of the song, which omitted the 42-second piano intro and an entire verse from the album version.